The Ultimate One-Week Switzerland Itinerary

 Written By: Seraina Zellweger

 Visiting Switzerland for the first time is exciting.
-You’re frantically putting together a bucket list in your head and you can’t wait to start packing.
-But planning a Switzerland Itinerary can be overwhelming.
+You’re frantically putting together a bucket list in your head, and you can’t wait to start packing.
+However, planning a Switzerland itinerary, especially a detailed seven-day Switzerland itinerary, can be overwhelming.

 All the places you’re going to see.
 The people you’re going to meet.
 The foods you’re going to eat.
 But every trip also comes with its burning questions that need answering.